ddsmt/artifact-2021/Readme.md

 ddSMT is able to minimize the input file `murxla-dd-murxla-3319538980.smt2` to 1.3% of the original file size.
-To confirm that the minimized file still triggers the orginal behavior call:
+To confirm that the minimized file still triggers the original behavior call:

 ```
 ./bitwuzla output.smt2